It’s so damn difficult at times to be together – and at the same time this is where life is, that is where life begins in so many ways.

 More about ubuntu:

 Rene Descartes is often called the first modern philosopher, and his famous saying, “I think, therefore I am,” laid the groundwork for how we conceptualize our sense of self.
-Ubuntu is an entirely different way to think about personal identity — a non-Western philosophy that rejects this emphasis on individuality.
+Ubuntu is an entirely different way of thinking about personal identity — a non-Western philosophy that rejects this emphasis on individuality.

 The African philosophy of “ubuntu” — is a concept in which your sense of self is shaped by your relationships with other people.
 It’s a way of living that begins with the premise that “I am” only because “we are.”
 The Kenyan literary scholar James Ogude believes ubuntu might serve as a counterweight to the rampant individualism that’s so pervasive in the contemporary world.